Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: Introduction

-\IEEEPARstart{T}{he} past two decades have seen an explosive growth of multiview geometry applications such as the reconstruction of 3D object models for use in video games~\cite{Ablan:3DPhoto:book}, film~\cite{Kitagawa:Mocap:book}, archaeology~\cite{pollefeys2001image}, architecture~\cite{Luhmann:Photogrammetry:book}, and urban modeling (\eg Google Street View); match-moving in augmented reality and cinematography for mixing virtual content and real video~\cite{Dobbert:Matchmoving:book}; the organization of a collection of photographs with respect to a scene known as Structure-from-Motion \cite{myozyecsil2017survey} (\eg as pioneered in photo tourism~\cite{agarwal2011building}); robotic manipulation~\cite{Horn:Robot:Vision}; and meteorology from cameras in automobile manufacture and autonomous driving~\cite{Luhmann:Photogrammetry:book}.
+\IEEEPARstart{T}{he} past two decades have seen an explosive growth of multiview geometry applications such as the reconstruction of 3D object models for use in video games~\cite{Ablan:3DPhoto:book}, film~\cite{Kitagawa:Mocap:book}, archaeology~\cite{pollefeys2001image}, architecture~\cite{Luhmann:Photogrammetry:book}, and urban modeling (\eg Google Street View); match-moving in augmented reality and cinematography for mixing virtual content and real video~\cite{Dobbert:Matchmoving:book}; the organization of a collection of photographs with respect to a scene known as Structure-from-Motion \cite{myozyecsil2017survey}; robotic manipulation~\cite{Horn:Robot:Vision}; and meteorology from cameras in automobile manufacture and autonomous driving~\cite{Luhmann:Photogrammetry:book}.
 One key building block of a multiview system is the relative pose estimation of two cameras~\cite{hartleyzisserman,szeliski2010computer}.
 A methodology that is dominant in applications is RANSAC~\cite{raguram2008comparative}.
 This forms hypotheses from a few randomly selected correspondences in two views, \eg 5 in calibrated camera pose estimation~\cite{nister:PAMI:2004} and 7 in uncalibrated camera pose estimation~\cite{stewart1999robust, myseitz2006comparison}, and validates these hypotheses using the remaining putative correspondences.
-The chief stated reason for using RANSAC is robustness against outliers, see \cite{barath2020magsacpp, mishkin,brachmann2019neural}.
-The pose of multiple cameras can then be recovered in either a locally incremental~\cite{schoenberger2016sfm} or globally averaging manner~\cite{kasten2019algebraic}.
+A commonly understood reason for practitioners to use RANSAC is its robustness against outliers \cite{barath2020magsacpp, mishkin,brachmann2019neural}.
+The pose of multiple cameras can then be recovered either by incremental ~\cite{schoenberger2016sfm} or global ~\cite{kasten2019algebraic} Structure-from-Motion methods.
 This approach has been quite successful in many applications.